Kalschatzi/learning_platform/content/module3/2-pre-requisites.md

 #### How to install

 Majority of the systems already come with a `JDK` installed.
-In order to check out the version you have installed, open a terminal on your machine where you can use bash, and run `java --version`.
+In order to check out the default version you have installed, open a terminal on your machine where you can use bash, and run `java --version`.

+We recommend that you install the latest `LTS` (Long Term Support) version.

 In order to find instructions on how to install a version of `JDK`, you can have a look at the official documentation for [JDK installation](https://docs.oracle.com/en/java/javase/22/install/overview-jdk-installation.html).